DigitalRuby/ExchangeSharp/README.md

 ### Donations Gratefully Accepted

 Believe it or not, donations are quite rare.
 I've posted publicly the total donation amounts below.
-If ExchangeSharp has helped you in anyway, please consider donating.
+If ExchangeSharp has helped you in any way, please consider donating.

 [![Donate with Bitcoin](https://en.cryptobadges.io/badge/small/1GBz8ithHvTqeRZxkmpHx5kQ9wBXuSH8AG)](https://en.cryptobadges.io/donate/1GBz8ithHvTqeRZxkmpHx5kQ9wBXuSH8AG)